The powerful stories found in our Read-Alouds are certain to create discussion, engage young minds, and cultivate learning for the whole family.

-In History / Bible / Literature A through C, there is virtually no correlation between the books you read aloud and the subject matter of the History program.
+In History / Bible / Literature K through C, there is virtually no correlation between the books you read aloud and the subject matter of the History program.

 Beginning with History / Bible / Lit D, however, History, Readers and Read-Alouds are tightly interwoven in each History / Bible / Literature program.

-We have classified most of our Read-Alouds as Read-Alouds (rather than as Readers), because they require greater reading skill than typical students at such grade levels have normally acquired.
+We have classified most of our books to read aloud as Read-Alouds (rather than as Readers), because they require greater reading skill than typical students at such grade levels have normally acquired.

-But there are other reasons for classifying a book as a Read-Aloud.
+But there are other reasons for classifying a homeschool reading book as a Read-Aloud.

-Some Read-Alouds require deeper understanding of "the way things are"--in life in general or in a specific area.
+Some Read-Aloud stories require deeper understanding of "the way things are"--in life in general or in a specific area.
 Others are emotionally charged enough that we figure you ought to be "right there" to help debrief your children.

 And then there is that group of books we've classified as Read-Alouds simply because they are too good to let your children enjoy by themselves.
 We know you'd feel cheated if you weren't in on the adventure.